Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 ## Important WLED variables

 * SEGLEN			   // int most likely.
+Your segment length.
-* SEGMENT.intensity          // uint8_t - You can use this from the slider
+* SEGMENT.intensity          // uint8_t - You can use this from the slider.
-* SEGMENT.speed              // uint8_t - You can use this from the slider
+* SEGMENT.speed              // uint8_t - You can use this from the slider.
-* SEGENV.call		   // uint32_t – counter each time a routine is called
+* SEGENV.call		   // uint32_t – counter each time a routine is called.
-* SEGENV.next_time           // uint32_t – millis counter
+* SEGENV.next_time           // uint32_t – millis counter.
-* now			   // uint32-t – millis counter
+* now			   // uint32-t – millis counter.

-* SEGENV.aux0           	   // uint32_t   - Available for use
+* SEGENV.aux0           	   // uint32_t   - Available for use.
-* SEGENV.aux1	           // uint32_t   - Available for use
+* SEGENV.aux1	           // uint32_t   - Available for use.

 ## Important Structures